divydoll/dsm-project/README.md

 UPDATE coaches SET assistant_coach_id = 1 WHERE coach_id = 20;
 UPDATE coaches SET assistant_coach_id = NULL WHERE coach_id = 1;
 UPDATE coaches SET assistant_coach_id = NULL WHERE coach_id = 2;

+-- Make a list of each country represented by a player, how many players represent each respective country, and how many goals they have scored select nationality, COUNT(f_name) AS num_players, SUM(goals) AS num_goals from players join playerStats on players.player_id = playerStats.player_id GROUP BY nationality;

+-- Show every coach that has a more wins than his mentor select mentee.cf_name, mentee.cl_name, mentee_team.wins, mentor.cf_name, mentor.cl_name, mentor_team.wins
+from coaches as mentee
+join coaches as mentor on mentee.coach_id = mentor.assistant_coach_id
+join teams as mentee_team on mentee.team_id = mentee_team.team_id
+join teams as mentor_team on mentor.team_id = mentor_team.team_id
+where mentee_team.wins > mentor_team.wins;

+-- Select the player from each team that has the most tackles select f_name, l_name, team_name, tackles from players join playerStats on players.player_id = playerStats.player_id join teams on players.team_id = teams.team_id
+where tackles =(
+	select max(tackles)
+    from players as player_sub
+    join playerStats on player_sub.player_id = playerStats.player_id
+    where players.team_id = player_sub.team_id
+    )
+Order by team_name;